Best Places To Live in Maine

 The capital of Maine, Augusta is on the Kennebec River and home to the University of Maine at Augusta.
 The city features a world-class cancer care center along with a redeveloping downtown and riverfront, and attractions include Maine State Museum and Children’s Discovery Museum.
 Residents can enjoy numerous parks and water recreation choices.

-Portland has the state’s strongest economy because it is Maine’s largest seaport, and thousands of tourists annually visit the historic Old Port district along Portland Harbor.
-The city has a foodie reputation with 230 restaurants, and other livability advantages include an Arts District and the University of Southern Maine.
+As Maine’s largest seaport, Portland has the state’s strongest economy, and thousands of tourists annually visit the historic Old Port district along Portland Harbor.
+The city has a foodie reputation with 230 restaurants, and other livability advantages include an arts district and the University of Southern Maine.

 Situated along the Androscoggin River is Lewiston, located across from Auburn — in fact, the two cities are often referred to as Lewiston-Auburn or L-A. Lewiston houses Bates College and other campuses, and residents can access two regional hospitals.
 Nearly 50 buildings in Lewiston are on the National Register of Historic Places.

-Along the Androscoggin River is Auburn, directly across from its sister city of Lewiston.
-Auburn is near Interstate 95 and U.S. Route 202, and students can attend Central Maine Community College.
+Just across the river from Lewiston, Auburn is near Interstate 95 and U.S. Route 202, and students can attend Central Maine Community College.
 Also is the city is Auburn-Lewiston Airport along with a Festival Plaza and several 19th century buildings that line Main Street.

 Nicknamed “The Park City,” South Portland is on the Portland Harbor and has easy proximity to air, rail and highway options.
 Multiple neighborhoods are available to residents, and higher learning choices include Kaplan University, New England Bible College and Southern Maine Community College.